functionland/blog/photos-intro-dev-to/README.md

 #### 3. If an app is open source, how can the developer make a living from it?

 This one is a long standing question in open source, and *Blockchain* may finally give us an answer.
 It's ironic that prominent blockchains such as *Bitcoin* have become somewhat centralized, true decentralization happens when average people run validator nodes.
 That's not the case today, but if there is a future where every home has a server, true decentralization can start!
-Newer generation blockchains are way less resource intensive, take [Mina](https://minaprotocol.com/) as an example, a snapshot of the whole chain will always be 22KB!
+Newer generation blockchains are way less resource intensive, take [Mina](https://minaprotocol.com/) for example, a snapshot of the whole chain will always be 22KB!

 So we can have home servers also be blockchain validator nodes, effectively printing money around the clock!
 We can then have a decentralized version of an *App Store*, downloading and updating apps from this store can happen on-chain and be paid.
 But users won't be paying out of pocket, they'll pay with a portion of coins mined on their server (freedom tax :).

 This aspect is still very much at ideation stage, we'd would love to brainstorm and hear what you think about it.

 #### 4. Would the User Experience be compromised in any way?

 If anything, UX will be improved.
-There is no privacy concerns, users *physically own* their data.
+There is no privacy concern, users *physically own* their data.
 There's no advertisement, no lock-in.
 And in open source, anything that has use cases also has a community of contributors around it.
 So no longer we'll see useful apps become adware (anyone remember *ShareIt*?).
-No orphaned app stuck with last update years ago.
-All the cool things that we developers enjoy in the open source software we use, now up for grabs by the masses.
+No orphaned app stuck with last update from years ago.
+All the cool things that we developers enjoy in our open source workflow, now up for grabs by the masses in everyday apps!

 > Eagerly looking forward to hearing your comments!
 Please don't hesitate to bash the whole idea to the ground!
 We don't mind at all.
 Only in common wisdom shall we thrive, no one soul knows all, most definitely not the noobs who started this :) -- Love and peace, Functionland